George Harper (British Army officer): Cambrai

-Corps Commander
+Corps commander

-Harper was promoted to GOC IV Corps on 11 March 1918, as part of a reshuffle in which a number of older corps commanders were retired from front-line command.
-He held this command, part of British Third Army, until the end of the war.
+Harper was promoted to temporary lieutenant general and to GOC IV Corps on 11 March 1918, as part of a reshuffle in which a number of older corps commanders were retired from front-line command.
+He held this command, part of the British Third Army under General Sir Julian Byng, until the end of the war.

-Harper and his colleague Aylmer Haldane (VI Corps) are described by Travers as "seasoned and reliable commanders".
+Harper and his colleague, Lieutenant General Aylmer Haldane, GOC VI Corps, are described by Travers as "seasoned and reliable commanders".
 Nonetheless they suffered command problems in the early stages of the March retreat, particularly on 26 March when the Germans were rumoured to be breaking through at Hebuterne.

-In September 1918, during the period after the Battle of Albert whilst Third Army was advancing towards the Hindenburg Line, Haldane regularly vented in his diary about Harper's supposed shortcomings.
-At one point Haldane lobbied Byng (GOC Third Army) to urge Harper to make quicker progress, and when Byng pointed out that IV Corps were making progress recorded "I should "progress" by sending Harper to the rear".
+In September, during the Hundred Days Offensive, during the period after the Battle of Albert and whilst Byng's Third Army was advancing towards the Hindenburg Line, Haldane regularly vented in his diary about Harper's supposed shortcomings.
+At one point Haldane lobbied the Army commander to urge Harper to make quicker progress, and when Byng pointed out that IV Corps were making progress, recorded "I should "progress" by sending Harper to the rear".
 Haldane was concerned that Third Army orders gave Harper (on Haldane's right, i.e. southern flank) "an excuse for not coming forward at the same time as my Corps" (22 September).
 Haldane appealed to Byng, who refused to overrule Harper.
 Haldane attributed this to their lack of experience of the NorthWest Frontier.
-Byng's decision was wrong and Haldane's advance was hampered by Harper's failure to seize the high ground.
+Byng's decision was wrong and Haldane's advance was thus hampered by Harper's failure to seize the high ground.

 Postwar

-After the War, in 1919, Harper became General Officer Commanding-in-Chief of Southern Command.
+After the war, in January 1919, Harper was promoted to the substantive rank of lieutenant-general and in June became general officer commanding-in-chief of Southern Command, taking over from General Sir Henry Sclater.
 On 15 December 1922 Harper was driving from Sherborne to Bradford Abbas when his car skidded and overturned, he died of a fractured skull and his wife was injured.